William-Shaw32/Image-Classification-Pipeline/README.md

 - Any of the train files can be run to train any of the 4 categories of models (All variations of a given category are trained at once)
 - Model architectures are stored in separate files from training and testing
 - Naive bayes is never stored as a model as training time is negligible

+- Update to README: Tuesday Nov 25th, 8:35pm
+- I also just wanted to mention that I used a standard venv virtual environment with python version 3.12.3